tangledpath/python-arango-ogm/README.md

 PAODatabase()
 ```

 In this setup, there should be a `models.py` in the your_app.gdb package.
-For example:
+For example, to define three models with two edges:

 ```python
 from python_arango_ogm.db import pao_fields